Inambari River

 The Inambari River in southeastern Peru flows 210 mi from the Cordillera Apolobamba in the Andes to the Madre de Dios River.
 The river spans the Puno and Madre de Dios regions.

-Tributaries include the rivers Yanaqucha, Pukaramayu, Mancuari, Wila Uma, Blanco, San Bartolome, Yawarmayu and Winchusmayu.
+Tributaries of the Inambari include the rivers Yanaqucha, Pukaramayu, Mancuari, Wila Uma, Blanco, San Bartolome, Yawarmayu and Winchusmayu.
 The Inambari passes through the towns of Cuyocuyo, Sandia and Massiapo, Pacaysuizo, Isilluma and St. Helena.